 To import categories from external systems

 You can import one or more categories from an external system.
-When you import categories and their subcategories, BMC Digital Workplace Catalog retains the category and subcategory structure.
-You can import a single subcategory as a main level category.
-For details, see Adding and updating service categories.
+When you import categories and their subcategories, BMC Digital Workplace Catalog shall retain the category and subcategory structure.
+You could also choose to import a single subcategory as a main level category.
+For information about this process, see Adding and updating service categories.

 To import services exported from another BMC Digital Workplace Catalog system

-You might need to copy services from one BMC Digital Workplace Catalog system to another.
-For details, see Copying services from another system.
+You might need to copy services from one BMC Digital Workplace Catalog system into another.
+For information on this process, see Copying services from another system.